weleoka/Lab2/host/Create_Test_Environment.md

 You have now done the installation and the basic configuration, for BugZilla.

-Now access the bugzilla container from a regular browser.
+Now access the bugzilla container from a web browser, in the normal way you always do.

 From your SSH client node, start up a Web browser, and surf to the public IP address of your Host.
 Click on the Log in button.